CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 ## Regular jobs

-The most simple jobs that the Yothalot cluster can run, are the regular jobs.
+The simplest jobs that the Yothalot cluster can run, are the regular jobs.
 A regular job is nothing more that a single script or single executable that should be started *somewhere* on the Yothalot cluster.
 If you post a JSON encoded message to the regular "jobs" queue, the